2023 Season Announcement

 Below you can learn more about volunteer experiences at North Star Reach during residential programs, which are currently on pause.

 North Star Reach program volunteers are positive, caring adult role models focused on putting our kids and families first.
-Our widely diverse staff of amazing volunteers bring a wealth of worldly experience with them (volunteers must be at least 19 years of age, with the exception of individuals volunteering for Solstice Camp–for teen-aged campers–who must be at least 21).
+Our widely diverse staff of amazing volunteers bring a wealth of worldly experience with them (volunteers must be at least 19 years of age).

 About Camp and the Campers

 What is the goal of North Star Reach?

 The mission of North Star Reach is to offer life-changing camp experiences for children with serious health challenges and their families.
 To accomplish this, activities are intentionally designed so participants experience these outcomes: